 If the video is being localised, video translation services may be required.
 The editor will prepare the video to be supplied to the translation agency.

 Once the first draft of the edit is complete, you (as the client) have the opportunity to give feedback on the elements for any required changes.
 It’s always good to remind yourself of the original aims and objectives and keep these in mind.

 If you’re looking for creative and reliable video editing in Poole and Bournemouth, then give us a call.

 Not every video will include special effects and animation.
 However, most videos have some elements of these.
 Animation could be motion-tracked labels that move with the action through to 3D elements that explain something.

-We don’t recommend adding animation or special effects for the sake of it as often less is more.
+We don’t recommend adding animation or special effects for its own sake, as often less is more.
 Our team will be on hand to advise you from the outset on how to take advantage of any animation, so it benefits the core aims of the production.

-During audio post-production, we’ll bring together the music and sound effects to enhance the production.
-This should blend seamlessly with the footage and compliment the video.
+During audio post-production, we’ll combine the music and sound effects to enhance the production.
+This should blend seamlessly with the footage and complement the video.

 Sound effects can be authentic world sounds (such as a car alarm) or mood-enhancing effects, such as ambient sounds, that provide a subtle bed to heighten emotion.

 Always try and consider that the audio production compliments your video’s mood and tone and helps get across the key messages to the audience.